abworrall/dicebot/README.md

 #
-db attack wolf.1                   # attack with default weapon db attack wolf.2 with shortbow     # use a different weapon db attacl wolf.3 advantage         # you have advantage ! db attack wolf.2 wolf.3 4d6        # do 4d6 damage to two wolves
+db attack wolf.1                   # attack with default weapon db attack wolf.2 with shortbow     # use a different weapon db attack wolf.3 advantage         # you have advantage ! db attack wolf.2 wolf.3 4d6        # do 4d6 damage to two wolves

 ## Spellcasters can also attack